 Unfortunately, not all of Australia’s infrastructure asset owners are Members of Dial Before You Dig and assumptions SHOULD NOT be made that the plans received represent the only infrastructure assets affected by the project work site.

-Following the Four Ps of Safe Excavation guidelines can ensure the right steps are taken.
+Following the Five Ps of Safe Excavation guidelines can ensure the right steps are taken.

 The Five Ps of Safe Excavation